“They can’t post it on the internet if it isn’t true.”

 Not only are there fake instruments, but there are also “Grey Market” & “Out of Market” instruments… this gets a little more complicated than the obvious fakes so bear with me while I unpack a little here… for the rest of this blog post, I am going to use Selmer Paris as my example because they are oft a target for all of the issues I am discussing, but also, they have been vocal about this topic themselves.
-After you are done with my blog, read the following article posted on Selmer Paris’ official website by clicking here.
+However, we have seen counterfeits on many of the major brands including Buffet, Bach, Yamaha, Yanagisawa and more!

 Authorized Sales Channels

 As manufactures of any product branch out in to an international market, they will typically setup authorized sales channels.
 They will setup in each region of the world, a Distributor to act as their authorized sales channel and source for their products in a region.
 In the musical instrument industry, most (if not all) of the major manufacturers will set up “Exclusive Distributors” meaning that they are the ONLY authorized channel for a given market.
 Any dealer who then wants to provide official product must go through the distributor.